PetrivskyiTaras/use-model-validator/README.md

 ## Simple model validator
-`useModelValidator` is a TypeScript-friendly React hook for validation.
+`useModelValidator` is a TypeScript-friendly React hook for simple validation.

 ## Install
 - `npm install use-model-validator` or